Our responsible commitments to Sustainable Development

 Sustainable development is also evident in the Resort’s kitchens thanks to Chefs who promote a healthy and authentic cuisine, using local, seasonal and fresh products.
 All allergens are also specified on our menus.

-The Group is a pioneer in terms of organic cuisine with the starred restaurant Elsa at the Hotel Monte-Carlo Beach, which has been Ecocert certified since 2013 with its fully organic food, unique at this level.
-The Monte-Carlo Bay Hotel & Resort also boasts its own organic kitchen garden, working in close partnership with the start-up Terre de Monaco which creates urban organic gardens.
+The Monte-Carlo Bay Hotel & Resort boasts its own organic kitchen garden, working in close partnership with the start-up Terre de Monaco which creates urban organic gardens.

 Finally, the Hotel Hermitage Monte-Carlo, the Thermes Marins Monte-Carlo and its restaurant L’Hirondelle, the Monte-Carlo Bay Hotel & Resort, the Café de Paris Monte-Carlo and the Hôtel de Paris Monte-Carlo have signed the Mr Goodfish commitment to respect marine resources with an emphasis on fish from sustainable sources.